Bhushan8554/resilient-slope-3319/README.md

 <hr>
 <br>

-- User Login authrntication
+- User Login authentication
 - validation for the mobile number number
 - validation for the account number number and IFSC code
 - validation for the current user and user identification
-- RESTful API with CURD operations
+- RESTFUL API with CRUD operations

 <br>
 <br>